Turkish forces 'encircle' Syria's Afrin

 A statement said troops and allied Syrian rebels had also captured "critically important areas".

-Kurdish sources said all roads into Afrin were being targeted by shellfire, but denied that it was encircled.
+A Kurdish source confirmed that all roads into the city were now being targeted by Turkish shellfire.

 Hundreds of civilians reportedly fled the city to nearby areas controlled by the Syrian government on Monday.